SupreethRagavendra/SupreethRagavendra/README.md

 # 💫 About Me:

-I have completed my BSc Computer Technology at Kongunadu Arts and Science College.
-Proficient in Java programming.
-Published "Anne's Rise to Success" on KDP Amazon.
-Enhanced writing skills through an internship at Team Everest NGO.
-Offering my freelancing services.<br>
+- Pursuing MCA with the aspirations to become a Java Backend Developer, Software Engineer, or Security Analyst.
+- Completed BSc in Computer Technology.
+- Proficient in Java; published booklet "Anne's Rise to Success."
+- Experienced in writing and freelancing on • Android Development • Web Design • Writing.

 ## 🌐 Socials: